Road Trips on I-77: Mountain Lakes

 Continue your roadtrip in the quaint town of Sutton in Braxton County.
 You will be surprised by the array of activities waiting for you to discover.

 Sutton is well known for Sutton Lake, which covers 1,440 acres and continues for 14 miles on the Elk River.
 The lake is sought after for its clear freshwater and diversity of fish – making this an ideal spot to cast a line.
-The wide open space is also great for water sports like flat water paddling, kayaking, boating, jet skiing, water skiing, wake boarding tubing and swimming.
+The wide open space is also great for water sports like flat water paddling, kayaking, boating, jet skiing, water skiing, wake boarding, tubing and swimming.
 With boat rentals and lake tours from Sutton Lake Marina, you will find out why Sutton Lake is one of the most incredible U.S. destinations to rent a houseboat.

 You may have heard of Mothman, but did you know that Sutton has its own monster?
 Learn more about the ‘Flatwoods Monster’ at The Flatwoods Monster Museum.
 Enjoy free admission and look at the artifacts collection, memorabilia, books and historical items on display.
 You can also purchase souvenirs and merchandise to make the memories last longer.
 To catch a weekend film or special event, Elk Theatre will deliver with a historic charm as the building dates back to the 1930s.

 When you’re hungry, head to Maria’s Mexican for some authentic Mexican food.
-Too cool off, head to The Custard Stand – Flatwoods for a frozen treat.
+To cool off, head to The Custard Stand – Flatwoods for a frozen treat.
 If you’re still hungry from dinner, you can always order a West Virginia hot dog or a bowl of their signature chili.

 Day 3 – Summersville